jonasbn/perl-critic-policy-logiclab-moduleblacklist/README.md

 # AFFILIATION

-This policy is a policy in the Perl::Critic::logicLAB distribution.
-The policy is themed: logiclab.
+This policy has no affiliation The policy is themed: `logiclab` and `maintenance`.

 # VERSION

-This documentation describes version 0.03
+This documentation describes version 1.00

 # DESCRIPTION